rsamala/langchain2neo4j/README.md

 The IMDB-LLM integrated graph search using networkx library into langchain ecosystem.
 I borrowed the idea and changed the project to use Neo4j as the source of information for the LLM.

+The project now supports three modes of context search:

+* Generating Cypher statements to query the database
+* Full-text search of relevant entities
+* Vector similarity search

 ## Neo4j database

 The project uses the [Recommendation project](https://sandbox.neo4j.com/?usecase=recommendations) that is available as part of the Neo4j Sandbox.